 When disaster strikes, your church or family can help communities that have endured the unimaginable.
 No matter how distant a disaster may seem, Send Relief has partners around the world ready to jump into action and give food, water, shelter and health care to families recovering from devastation.
 From major disasters like Hurricane Harvey to smaller disasters like flooding in South Asia, our ministry projects provide relief for months and even years after the disaster.

-Last year, you gave food to nearly 500,000 individuals recovering from a disaster.
+Last year, you provided emergency food rations, temporary shelter and more to over 852,000 individuals recovering from a disaster.

 After storms, Baptists serve those who serve othersBy Laura Sikes Linda Mills, 70, has served others in her community for 42 years by...